Dobby233Liu/HATE-UML/README.md

 Make sure to install `libgdiplus` too.

 1. Move everything in the release ZIP file to `<game>.app\Contents\Resources`.
-2. Tada!
+2. Tada, you're set!
 Execute `HATE.sh` and start messing with stuff.

 ### Linux